mmckechney/SqlBuildManager/Docs/change_notes.md

 - *ADDED:* Indicator and control for read-only files when working with the SBX loose file configuration.
 - *ADDED:* Ability to generate Stored Procedures, Views and Functions with IF EXISTS CREATE and ALTER pair via setting.
 - *ADDED:* Ability to generate Stored Procedures, Views and Functions with permissions script via setting.
-- *UPDATED:* Updated autoscripting settings to accept zip and header settings from UI.
+- *UPDATED:* Updated auto-scripting settings to accept zip and header settings from UI.
 - *FIXED:* Making name of rebuilt file always have a .sbm extension since it only supports packages and not loose configurations.
 - *ADDED:* Improved formatting of scripts created as ALTER And CREATE
 - *ADDED:* Ability to use the delete key to remove scripts from the List